-- ✓ YES NO 4.406, Internet Access by Students: If a student fails to honor all of the terms of this policy, future internet and other media accessibility may be denied, and the school administration will consider it a major disciplinary offense. - ✓ ☐ YES ☐ NO Media release: I agree that the school or school district may feature my child in broadcast, print and/or social media, on the school or school district website, and in district related publications and programs. - ✓ ☐ YES ☐ NO Bullying Prevention: My child may participate in the Olweus Bullying Questionnaire.
-This anonymous survey provides data regarding bullying behavior and is used to guide intervention/prevention practices. - \checkmark [YES] NO School Messenger: I authorize receiving all-calls from the District and School Messenger.
+YES NO 4.406, Internet Access by Students: If my student fails to honor all the terms of this policy, future internet and other media accessibility may be denied, and the school administration will consider it a major disciplinary offense.
+YES NO Media Release: I agree that the school or school district may feature my child in broadcast, print and/or social media, on the school or school district website, and in district related publications and programs.
+YES NO Screening Permissions: I am aware of screenings that may occur during the school year and give permission for the screenings as listed in the Policy Handbook.
+YES NO I will be responsible for all free textbooks/library books and any computer device used by my child and will reimburse Murfreesboro City Board of Education for the value of any book(s) or device damaged, destroyed, or misplaced by my student.
+YES NO My child may participate in district-created surveys that seek student input of programs and initiatives.
+These surveys provide data regarding student viewpoints and may be used to guide funding and programming.